mvolkmann/blog/src/dart.md

 and after the last argument in function calls.
 This causes `dart format` to place each parameter or argument on a separate line.

+Functions that do not explicitly return a value evaluate to `null`.

 ## Classes